Exploitboy/mint-token/README.md

 - **Approval:** Emitted when an address is approved to spend tokens on behalf of another address.
 - **Mint:** Emitted when new tokens are minted.
 - **Burn:** Emitted when tokens are burned.

-## License

-This contract is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contributing